KeSyren/kesyren.github.io/README.md

 # Qing Wang

 I received my Ph.D. in Computer Science from Florida International University in 2018, where my dissertation focused on intelligent data mining techniques for automated service management.
-Since then, I have built over a decade of experience across academia and industry, specializing in the design and deployment of large-scale AI systems.
+My research focuses on building cognitive systems for large-scale distributed infrastructure, where I study how to extract knowledge from operational data, perform causal reasoning, and enable automated decision-making through closed-loop learning.

 ## Professional Experience